 Joint replacements (arthroplasty) are indicated for irreversibly damaged joints with loss of function and unremitting pain, selected fractures, joint instability, and congenital hip disorders.
 Total Joint Replacement can be performed on any joint except the spine.
 Hip and knee replacements are the most common procedures.
 The prosthesis may be metallic or polyethylene (or a combination) implanted with a methylmethacrylate cement, or it may be a porous, coated implant that encourages bony ingrowth.

-Nursing Care Plans
+Nursing Care Plans and Management

 Nursing care planning and goals for patients who underwent total joint replacement include preventing complications, promoting optional mobility, alleviating pain, and providing information about the diagnosis, prognosis, and treatment needs.

-- Acute Pain
+- Pain and discomfort